how to sleep when you can't sleephow to sleep when you can't sleep

 With regular practice, autogenic training can help you tap into your body’s natural relaxation response, making it easier to fall asleep.

-2. Picture a serene location, such as a quiet beach, a lush forest, or a cozy cabin.
+• Imagine a serene place, a quiet beach, a lush forest, or a cozy cabin.

 The military method is a systematic approach to falling asleep that’s said to have been developed by the U.S. Army to help soldiers rest quickly in challenging environments.
 This technique focuses on physical relaxation and mental distraction.